TheAlgorithms/Algorithms-Explanation/en/Data Structures/Linked Lists/Circular Linked List.md

 - Any node can be a starting point
 - Useful for implementation of queue
 - Circular lists are useful in applications to repeatedly go around the list
-- Circular Doubly Linked Lists are used for implementation of advanced data structures like Fibonacci Heap.
+- Circular Doubly Linked Lists are used for the implementation of advanced data structures like Fibonacci Heap.
-- Size of a linked list is not fixed (dynamic size)
+- The size of a linked list is not fixed (dynamic size)
 - Deleting and adding an element is not expensive compared to an array

 ### Drawbacks